mahesharma1984/diagnostic-automated-workflow/README.md

 ### `evaluate.py`

 Evaluates a transcript against a rubric.
+Uses API-based evaluation by default for higher accuracy.

 ```bash
 python evaluate.py \